The Ollie & Moon Show

-The Ollie & Moon Show (also known as Ollie & Moon) is an animated children's television series developed by Diane Kredensor and Robert Vargas.
+The Ollie & Moon Show (also known as Ollie & Moon) is an animated children's television series developed by Diane Kredensor and Robert Vargas, and directed by Florian Thouret.
+The series is a Canadian-French-American co-production between Cottonwood Media, Kaibou Studio IX, and TTK Montréal.
 It is based on the Ollie & Moon book series by Diane Kredensor.
 The series debuted on Sprout in the United States on May 27, 2017, and was carried over when the channel became Universal Kids months later until 2021.
 The show was also available on Netflix and HBO Max.
 The series was picked up from a pilot project contest on BiteTV.
 Season 2 started production in 2018, and premiered on France 4 on June 15, 2020.

 Plot

 The Ollie & Moon Show is about two six-year-old cats Ollie and Moon, along with their travel buddy Stanley the snail, who travel around the world and learn about different cultures.
 The show features animated characters in realistic backgrounds.